nios-students/docs/wiki/FAQ'S.md

 1. Just write the info before the answers start.
 2. Use canva to make and fill it then use a pdf editor to place it before the answers start.
 3. Use per-made front page from the internet and take print out of it write your info on it.
 Remember to scan it before the answers start.
 > [!NOTE]
 > I (Author) used the 1st method.
 Regardless of what you do it won't effect on your marks.

-The following info should be written Your name, Enrollment number, Subject name & sebject code, Medium of study (not required for language subjects), AI name and AI code.
+The following info should be written Your name, Enrollment number, Subject name & subject code, Medium of study (not required for language subjects), AI name and AI code.

 ## What grades does NIOS have ia it different from CBSE or other boards